-- 1. To elect nine Board nominees to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders of the Company, or until such person's successor is elected and qualified. - 2.
-To ratify the appointment of RBSM LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023. - 3.
+- 1. To elect eight Board nominees to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders of the Company, or until such person's successor is elected and qualified. - 2.
+To ratify the appointment of RBSM LLP as the Company's independent registered public accounting firm for the year ending December 31, 2025. - 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement. - 4.
 To authorize the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 1, Proposal 2 or Proposal 3. - 5.
 Such other business that is properly brought before the Annual Meeting or any adjournment or postponement thereof.

-Only stockholders of record of the Company at the close of business on April 3, 2023 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
-A complete list of these stockholders will be open for the examination of any stockholder of record at the Company's principal executive offices located at 3520 Mary St., Suite 410, Coconut Grove, FL 33133 for a period of ten days prior to the Annual Meeting.
-The list will also be available for the examination of any stockholder of record present at the Annual Meeting.
+Only stockholders of record of the Company at the close of business on April 28, 2025 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+A complete list of these stockholders will be open for the examination of any stockholder of record at the Company's principal executive offices located at 3250 Mary St., Suite 410, Coconut Grove, FL 33133 for a period of ten days prior to the Annual Meeting.
+The list will also be available during the virtual Annual Meeting for examination at www.virtualshareholdermeeting.com/NXPL2025.
 The Annual Meeting may be adjourned or postponed from time to time without notice other than by announcement at the meeting.
-This Notice of Annual Meeting of Stockholders and proxy statement, along with a proxy card, was first mailed on or about April 21, 2023 to our stockholders of record as of the Record Date.
-These materials and our Annual Report on Form 10-K for the year ended December 31, 2022 are also available electronically at www.nextplat.vote.